nosebit/act/README.md

 **NOTE**: Variables set to `ACT_ENV` going to be persisted as long the act is running.
 On stop/finish of act execution the main act process going to deleted all variables set.
 If we need to persist variables see the next section on loading variables from a specific file (not managed by act process itself).

+**WARNING**: Remember to always add a line break char `\n` at the end of text you are appending to $ACT_ENV.
+Otherwise the variable not going to be loaded correctly.

 **WARNING**: Be careful with race conditions when reading/write variables to `$ACT_ENV` when running commands in parallel.